MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 - The Yankees and A's are reportedly working on a deal that would send Gray and 1B Yonder Alonso to New York.

 - The Rangers are letting teams know RHP Yu Darvish will be available in the "right deal," reports ESPN.
-Reports over the weekend indicated Texas would hold on to Darvish and try to make a run at a wild card spot.
+Reports over the weekend indicated Texas would hold on to Darvish and try to make a run at a wild-card spot.

 - Even after acquiring LHP Jose Quintana , the Cubs remain engaged with the Tigers about RHP Justin Verlander , reports Fox Sports.
 The $70 million or so left on Verlander's contract is a big sticking point, however.